evroon/mav-detection/README.md

 ![preview](media/preview.png)

-This project is intended to run on Ubuntu 20.04, with Python 3.8.
+This project performs motion-based object detection of MAVs using optical flow and the Focus of Expansion.
+It also includes Python scripts to generate datasets from AirSim.
+It is intended to run on Ubuntu 20.04, with Python 3.8.

 ## Install
 Install the Python dependencies: